-Johnsson, MC 2012, 'Sensing the tempo-rhythm of practice: The dynamics of engagement' in Hager, P, Lee, A & Reich, A (eds), Practice, learning and change: Practice-theory perspectives on professional learning, Springer, Dordrecht, The Netherlands, pp. 51-65.View/Download from: UTS OPUS or Publisher's site
+Johnsson, MC 2012, 'Sensing the tempo-rhythm of practice: The dynamics of engagement' in Hager, P, Lee, A & Reich, A (eds), Practice, learning and change: Practice-theory perspectives on professional learning, Springer, Dordrecht, The Netherlands, pp. 51-65.View/Download from: Publisher's site

 Researchers have conventionally used objective, discrete and linear assumptions of time and space when constructing metaphors such as acquisition, transfer and progression to theorize learning and change.
 This chapter offers an alternative starting point.
 It suggests that the notion of practice-based learning and change is better conceptualized as dynamic patterns of human actions and materialities that are often comfortably familiar, yet paradoxically novel leading to possibilities for remaking those practices.
 Building upon philosophical and postmodern understandings of time and space, I introduce the concept of tempo-rhythm to highlight attention to the significance of practice dynamics for learning and change.
 Tempo-rhythm is a metaphor borrowed from the dramatic arts (Stanislavski, 1979) that describes how actors incorporate speed, intensity and variability into their movement and speech actions to engage the audience in the shared experience of character-building and performance.
 I illustrate how the tempo-rhythm of chefs engaging in practice together goes beyond what can be observed, experienced or designed to be purposive in vocational learning.
 This focus on practice dynamics suggests that learning of an engagement kind requires practitioners to interact in emergent ways that add novelty, variety and intensity to work practices, shaping meaning and commitment to the changing patterns of practice in everyday work life.

-Hager, P & Johnsson, MC 2012, 'Collective learning practice' in Hager, P, Lee, A & Reich, A (eds), Practice, learning and change: Practice-theory perspectives on professional learning, Springer, Dordrecht, The Netherlands, pp. 249-265.View/Download from: UTS OPUS or Publisher's site
+Hager, P & Johnsson, MC 2012, 'Collective learning practice' in Hager, P, Lee, A & Reich, A (eds), Practice, learning and change: Practice-theory perspectives on professional learning, Springer, Dordrecht, The Netherlands, pp. 249-265.View/Download from: Publisher's site

 The social and, often, collective character of practice challenges the strong tendency of learning literature to focus exclusively on individuals.
 The relatively neglected topic of collective learning is the major concern of this chapter.
 We deploy findings from recent Australian research with three diverse vocational groups to theorize collective learning from a âpractice turnâ perspective.
 We discuss how groups learn contextually and dynamically using their patterns of interactions formed with others.
 This patterned, relational and emergent character of learning challenges conventional theories of how groups learn by, for example, analyzing group properties or outcomes, as in theories of team performance; linear progressions of competence as in communities of practice; or through resolving contradictions in activity systems using activity theory.
 We conclude that collective learning is a holistic relational complex that is irreducible to the sum of its parts whilst drawing on specifiable and non-specifiable aspects that are only obtained through engagement in practice.